 Get ready because up ahead we have a lot of different ways we are going to practice saying, “NO.”

 The more you start saying no to things in your life that you don’t need or want, the more you can say yes to things that truly bring you joy.

 Let go of any guilt that you feel over this word and start to embrace what possibilities would open up if you started using it more.
-Minimalism is right on the other side of the word no just waiting for you!
-Ok, that sounded corny…
+It can be the best way to downsize your life.

 Drowning in clutter and stuff can make us feel panicky, hopeless and stressed.

 No one wants to live their lives feeling like they are shelling out their hard earned cash to debt collectors, credit cards or car payments.

 If any of your goals require you to have financial freedom, now is the time to buckle down and get serious about demolishing your debt.

 Living a life where you don’t owe your money to anyone can open up a world of opportunity.